HAI Lab People

 Portrait of Clara Caldeira

-I am a Computing Innovation Fellow in the Department of Informatics at Indiana University Bloomington.
-My research in Human-Computer Interaction involves topics such as aging in place technology, chronic condition management, cultural and psychosocial aspects of users’ experiences, and human-data interaction.
-My work has been published in top-tier peer-reviewed conferences and journals.
-I earned my PhD and Master’s Degrees in Informatics from the University of California, Irvine, and my Bachelor’s Degree in Computer Science from University of Brasilia, Brazil.
+Dr. Clara Caldeira is a Accessibility UX Researcher at Google, Brasil.
+Her research in Human-Computer Interaction involves topics such as aging in place technology, chronic condition management, cultural and psychosocial aspects of users’ experiences, and human-data interaction.
+Her work has been published in top-tier peer-reviewed conferences and journals.
+Dr. Caldeira earned her PhD and Master’s Degrees in Informatics from the University of California, Irvine, and her Bachelor’s Degree in Computer Science from University of Brasilia, Brazil.

 email icon claram@uci.edu